Skip to main content

 QWERTY Perturbation

-Perturbator that replaces 'y' with 'z' and vice versa.
+Perturbator that replaces 'y' with 'z', or conversely, replaces 'z' with 'y'.

 Comma Perturbation